Popa Mountain Resort, Mount Popa, Myanmar: a room with the best view in the world!

 Sunrise from our balcony:

 Food and Drinks

 The resort is secluded and so we had breakfast and dinner at the hotel.
 The dinner selection was wide and the Burmese food we sampled was very nice and spicy as we requested!
 Breakfast was included in our rate and was buffet style with good options.
 The highlight was the terrace with its gorgeous views towards Mount Popa.

 It’s all about the pool at the Popa Mountain Resort.
 It was the very reason we chose to spend a night at the hotel and we couldn’t get enough of the amazing Mount Popa views!
 When we (and by we I mean I) worked up the bravery to jump into the chilly pool we were mesmerized by our incredible surroundings.
 Definitely a Myanmar highlight!

 The Popa Mountain Resort is one of our highlights of Myanmar and we couldn’t get enough of the spectacular reviews and lush jungle setting.
 It’s an amazing stopover between Inle Lake and Bagan and the infinity pool is incredible!

-We booked our stay at the Popa Mountain Resort with booking.com.
-We find Agoda by far the best booking website for Asia trips and used hotels.com as a backup when our preferred hotel wasn’t available.
+We booked our stay at the Popa Mountain Resort with agoda.com.
+We find Agoda by far the best booking website for Asia trips.
 It’s reliable, has a huge inventory and the prices are as good as we can find.

 How to get to Popa Mountain Resort